The Doobie Brothers: The 2010s

-For its 2010 and 2012 summer tours, the band was once again paired with Chicago, as it was in 1974, 1999 and 2008.
+For its 2010 and 2012 summer tours, the band was once again paired with Chicago, as it had been in 1974, 1999, and 2008.

-In March 2010 longtime bass guitarist/vocalist Skylark resigned from the band after suffering a serious stroke.
-John Cowan, who had originally toured with the band in the early 1990s, returned to take Skylark's place, and has been with the band ever since.
+In 2010, Skylark resigned from the band after suffering a stroke.
+John Cowan, who had originally toured with the band in the mid-1990s, returned to take Skylark's place, and has been with the band ever since.
 Three months later, before the band embarked on its 2010 summer tour with Chicago, Hossack was forced to sit out following a diagnosis of cancer.
 Tony Pia, a member of the Brian Setzer Orchestra, was recruited to substitute for Hossack.
 Pia became an official touring member of the band following Hossack's death in 2012.

-On September 28, 2010, the Doobie Brothers released their 13th studio album, World Gone Crazy, produced by their longtime producer Ted Templeman.
-World Gone Crazy was the first Doobie Brothers album Templeman produced since 1980's One Step Closer.
+The Doobie Brothers released their 13th studio album, World Gone Crazy, helmed by their longtime producer Ted Templeman, in 2010.
+World Gone Crazy was the first Doobie Brothers album Templeman produced since One Step Closer in 1980.
 The album's first single, "Nobody", was free-streamed on their website.

-By March 2012, five members of the Doobie Brothers family were deceased: percussionist/vocalist LaKind on December 24, 1992, of colon cancer; original bass guitarist / vocalist Shogren of unreported causes on December 14, 1999; saxophonist, keyboardist, vocalist, and flutist Bumpus of a heart attack on February 3, 2004, while in the air en route to California for a solo tour; drummer, vocalist, and activist Keith Knudsen on February 8, 2005, of cancer and chronic pneumonia; and drummer Michael Hossack of cancer on March 12, 2012.
+By 2012, five members of the Doobie Brothers family were deceased: percussionist/vocalist LaKind in 1992, original bass guitarist / vocalist Shogren in 1999; saxophonist, keyboardist, vocalist, and flutist Bumpus in 2004, while en route to California for a solo tour; drummer and vocalist Knudsen in 2005, and drummer Hossack in 2012.